rhidra/zuoyou-app/README.md

 ionic cordova build android --prod --debug
 ```

-Use release, then sign to put in an app marketplace.
+Use `--release`, then sign to put in an app marketplace.